-Yoon is the founding member, director and mentor for the Penang Science Cluster.
-Prior to starting Penang Science Cluster, he played a major role in several award-winning high tech start-up companies in Penang after his time in Hewlett-Packard and Agilent Technologies.
+Yoon is the founding member, director and mentor for the Penang Science Cluster (PSC).
+Prior to starting PSC, he played a major role in several award-winning high-tech start-up companies in Penang after his time in HP and Agilent Technologies.
 Under his mentorship, the annual Penang International Science Fair and MakerFest have become iconic events in Penang’s calendar.

 Peng Ee has 30 years of experience from his time in multinational companies like National Semiconductor, Hewlett-Packard, Agilent Technologies and Avago Technologies holding various positions in various functions.
 As the CEO of Penang Science Cluster, Peng Ee spearheads PSC’s mission of sparking interest, and cultivating a culture of innovation and entrepreneurship in students in Penang and Malaysia.

 Coming to us after vast experiences in Hewlett-Packard, Varitronix and Frencken Group of Companies, Yeang with his background in Mechanical Engineering joined Penang Science Cluster as our Chief Program Officer.
 He is also an avid lover of plants and all things green.

 Previously a Teach for Malaysia fellow in a rural school, Aimy now runs the operations of the Penang Science Cluster.
 She believes that you can learn something from all experiences, positive or negative.
 She enjoys playing role-playing and turn-based strategy games.